CalabreseLab/seekr/README.md

 ```

 #### kmer_indi_textplot
-Highlight the input kmer words across all input sequences and save for each sequence a separate plot.
-This is a similar function as kmer_comp_textplot.
-But instead of aligning and comparing two sequences, kmer_indi_textplot highlight the interested words in all input sequences and plot each sequence individually.
-For multiple words, if the words overlap, the overlapped characters will be highlighted in the color of the first word in the list.
-Therefore arrange the words of interest based on the priority of the words, with the most important word at the beginning of the list.
+This function highlights the location of a list of up to 10 user-specified k-mers within each sequence in an input file, and prints each sequence to a separate location.
+Overlapping *k*-mers will be highlighted with a priority given to the earlier *k*-mers in the list.

 Python example:
 ```python